 Having moved past righteous indignation a few fouls ago, Tommasi and his team-mates simply laughed at this call.
 It was not to be their night, it seemed, even if they found the net.

-In truth Italy’s 2002 squad played speculative long ball football all tournament, and despite wearing what was empirically the best kit of the era, were not performing at a standard that screamed ‘they’ll lift the cup in three weeks, this lot’.
+In truth, Italy in 2002 were not great, and despite wearing what was empirically the best kit of the era, were not performing at a standard that screamed ‘they’ll lift the cup in three weeks, this lot’.